Darlington, South Carolina: Geography

 Darlington Raceway is located on the western outskirts of town, 2 mi west of the city center along SC 34/151.
 It is mostly famous for hosting the Southern 500 in the NASCAR Cup Series, one of the championship's most enduring events.

 According to the United States Census Bureau, Darlington has a total area of 11.8 km2, all land.

 Climate

 Darlington has a humid subtropical climate (Köppen Cfa) typical of the Carolinas.
 Summers are hot with frequent thunderstorms breaking up the humid heat.
 In late summer where the Southern 500 is run, the humidity leads to frequent rain delays and difficult environments for drivers, team personnel and spectators.
 This leads to the event being hosted as a night race.
 Winters are mostly mild, but being inland there are occasional cold snaps.
 Darlington has a rainy climate, although normal for the region.
-Between 1991 and 2020 during the normal precipitation measurement, Darlington received 104 days of either rain or snow, indicating heavy accumulation during those episodes.
 Most years have no snow accumulation due to the mild temperatures and cold temperatures are associated with dry weather.
 In spite of this, Darlington has occasionally recorded some minor inches of depth during brief snowfalls.